Internal

 Type of assessment Detail of assessment % contribution towards module mark Size of assessment Submission date Additional information

 Oral assessment Group Presentation 25 20 minutes Semester 1, Teaching Week 7 Students will take one of the concepts and relate it to some political event or happening around the world.
-They will produce a short presentation and submit their slides by Week 7.
+They will then produce a short presentation and submit their slides from Teaching Week 7 to Assessment Week 1.

-Written coursework assignment Media and Politics project 25 3,000 words Semester 1, Assessment Week 12 Students will take a short piece of media (newspaper article, broadcast news report, documentary, pictures, adverts, etc and show how this links to one of the topics on the module.
+Written coursework assignment Media and Politics project 25 3,000 words Semester 1, Teaching Week 7 Students will take a short piece of media (newspaper article, broadcast news report, documentary, pictures, adverts, etc and show how this links to one of the topics on the module.

 In-person written examination Examination 50 2 hours Semester 1, Assessment Period This will be a 2 hour in-person examination which will test the material taught in the semester.
 It will be a mixture of MCQ questions, short questions and one essay type longer question